intel/dptfxtract/README.txt

 Linux DPTF Extract Utility

+[
+Thermald version 2.0 and later has in built parser for thermal tables.
+So this utility is not required.
+Make sure that thermald "--adaptive" option is used.
+]

 This is a companion tool to Linux Thermal Daemon (thermald).
 This tool tries to reuse some of the tables used by "Intel ® Dynamic Platform and Thermal Framework (Intel® DPTF)" by converting to the thermal_conf.xml format used by thermald.